 Even though this blend of personalities can still mean a company is successful at what it does, there are those people that can hamper productivity.
 Here we have put together a list of the six top personas for destroying productivity – and tips on how to deal with them.

 1) The Meeting Maniac

 Most likely to be found saying: “I’ve booked a meeting room to discuss if we should have a meeting about our next meeting.”

 Characteristics: You will rarely see them at their desk.
 For them, eight hours of back-to-back meetings is an enjoyable way to spend the day and it gives them an excuse not to answer your emails or calls.

 How to combat them: If you can’t beat ‘em, join ‘em.
 Being in too many meetings can quash your productivity, but sometimes you need a meeting to get things done.
-Get into a room with this character and you have them at your mercy – go armed with all your questions, and papers to be signed off.
+Get into a room with this persona and you have them at your mercy – go armed with all your questions, and papers to be signed off.

 2) The Small Talker

 Most likely to be found saying: “What’s the weather like?
 What did you watch on TV last night?
 What are you up to at the weekend?
 How are the kids?
 How is your mother?”

 Characteristics: They will do anything to not work.
 They ask question after question until you realise you have spent an hour involved in small talk and not got any work done.
 They can discuss any topic that springs to mind, at length.

 How to combat them: While small talk is often good for cementing work relationships, it can also be damaging for your productivity.
 Put your foot down.
 Say to them “I really need to get on – this has to be finished in the next hour.”
 If you are desperate then get a pair of headphones.